openvinotoolkit/openvino/src/tests/functional/plugin/conformance/subgraphs_dumper/README.md

 The outcome of a build is a `subgrpahsDumper` binary located in the building artifacts folder.

 ## Run
-The tool takes two command-line parameters:
+The tool takes only one required command-line parameter:
 * `--input_folders` - Required.
 Comma separated paths to the input folders with models in Intermediate Representation format (IRs).
 The separator is `,`.
 * `--output_folder` - Optinal.
 Path to the output folders where the IRs will be serialized.
 Default value is "output".
 * `--local_cache` - Optional.
 Comma-separated paths to the local cache folders with IRs.
 The separator is `,`.